statecharts/statecharts.github.io/_glossary/delayed-transition.md

 ---
 title: Delayed transition
+oneliner: A transition that executes automatically when a machine has been in a state for a particular amount of time
 ---

 # Delayed transition

 A delayed transition is an [transition](transition.html){:.glossary} that happens after a period of time, specifically being in a specific state for a certain amount of time.

 Whenever such a delayed transition exists in a state, the state machine will execute the transition if and only if the machine has stayed continously in the state for a given period of time.
-If the state has a [self transition](self-transition.html){:.glossary} which is executed, this causes the state to be _exited_ and then _entered_ again, interrupting any continuity.
+If the state has a [self transition](self-transition.html){:.glossary} which is executed, this causes the state to be [exited](exit.html){:.glossary} and then [entered](enter.html){:.glossary} again, interrupting any continuity.

 ## Notation